-The federally listed species known to occur in an adjacent to ROW plots proposed for FY24 work include leafy prairie-clover (Dalea foliosa) and Mohr's Barbara's buttons (Marshallia mohrii).
-During preparation of the Transmission System Vegetation Management PEIS (TVA 2019), TVA consulted with the USFWS on the TVA ROW Vegetation Management program on the potential effects of the program on all federally listed plants and animals, including those listed above.
-TVA concluded, and the USFWS concurred, that the ROW Vegetation Management program is likely to adversely affect these two plant species.
-However, while the program may affect individual plants from time to time, TVA does not anticipate that vegetation management activities would extirpate any populations from the Plants; no suitable off ROW habitat occurs adjacent to leafy prairie-clover and Mohr's Barbara's buttons that would intersect planned vegetation management work.
-TVA ROW vegetation management proposed for FY24, would result in insignificant short-term impacts to individual federally and state-listed plants as well as long-term beneficial impacts to populations of those same species.
+Federally listed species known to occur adjacent to ROW plots proposed for FY24 work include leafy prairie-clover and Mohr's Barbara's buttons.
+During preparation of the Transmission System Vegetation Management PEIS (TVA 2019), TVA consulted with the USFWS on TVA's ROW Vegetation Management program on the potential effects on all federally listed plants and animals, including those listed above.
+TVA concluded, and the USFWS concurred, that the program is likely to adversely affect these two plant species.
+However, while the program may affect individual plants from time to time, TVA does not anticipate that vegetation management activities would extirpate any populations from the ROW.
+In fact, conditions found in ROW where these two species occur are favorable for the plants; no suitable off ROW habitat occurs adjacent to leafy prairie-clover and Mohr's Barbara's buttons that would intersect planned vegetation management work.
+Proposed FY24 vegetation management would result in insignificant short-term impacts to individual federally and state-listed plants as well as long-term beneficial impacts to populations of those same species.